 3. Itchy Scalp Due To Head Lice

 Could lice be making you scratch your head?
 These parasites feed on human blood and usually spread through close contact.
 You can also get lice by sharing things like hairbrushes or hats with someone who has it.14 You can get lotions and sprays to treat head lice.
-But if you’re wary of strong chemicals and are looking for something natural, here are some home remedies that you can check out.
+But if you’re wary of strong chemicals and are looking for

 You get special combs that have closely spaced flat teeth which you can use to manually comb the lice out of your hair.
 Though these combs can be used on dry hair, they work best on wet hair which has conditioner applied to it.
 The lice will find it difficult to move because of the conditioner.

 According to one study, petroleum jelly doesn’t just kill lice by suffocating them, it even works on the eggs, allowing only 6% of them to hatch.
 Do keep in mind though that this method might not be as effective as using a pesticidal lotion or manually removing the lice.15 It will take time and repeated effort.

 Lab studies show that neem seed extracts can kill lice.16 Neem oil has also been traditionally used in some Asian communities to treat lice.

 How to: So the next time you’re bothered by these parasites, add a few drops of neem oil to your shampoo when you’re washing your hair.
 17

 How to: Add a few drops of tea tree oil to your shampoo, massage it into your hair, and let it sit for a few minutes.
 You can also add tea tree oil to your washing machine while you do laundry to disinfect pillow covers or sheets that may be infested with lice.19

 A fungal infection of the scalp, known as tinea capitis, can cause round patches of scaly skin that are red and inflamed.
 It can also lead to hair loss in the affected areas and make your scalp extremely itchy.